The Cathedral School Breaks Ground on Its Expansion Project

-The Expansion’s design is faithful to the school’s original architecture, and will even use schist stone from the same Pennsylvania quarry that was used for the original school building in 1912.
+The Expansion’s design is faithful to the school’s original architecture.
 A 2,700-square-foot Media and Innovation Center, a STEAM-centric Makerspace, and expanded space for assembly and lunch highlight the project.

 The project has currently raised more than $4.1 million dollars towards exceeding its $6 million-dollar goal, including the first anonymous million-dollar gift in the school’s history.

 Construction for the Expansion is already underway.
 School administrators anticipate the addition being ready for students during the 2018-19 school year.